sandra-markerud/recipes/README.md

 ### Before you start: clone this repository
 1. `git clone https://github.com/sandra-markerud/recipes.git`

+### Build the project
+1. Open a new terminal inside the the project's root folder
+2. Run the `./build-project.sh` script to start the maven build.
+Due to the `frontend-maven-plugin`, the frontend is also built in addition to the backend

 ### Build and start the backend
 1. Open a new terminal inside the the project's root folder
-2. Run the `./build-backend.sh` script to start the maven build
 3. Run the  `./run-backend.sh` script to start the spring boot backend via maven
 4. Start the GraphQL Playground and enter the following url endpoint `http://localhost:4000/query` to access the graphQL endpoint

 ### Install, build and start the frontend
 1. Open a new terminal inside the `frontend` folder
-2. Install the npm packages with `yarn install`
 3. Start the webpack web server with `yarn start`
 4. The webserver now should listen on `http://localhost:3000`